Welcome to today's edition of the Rush 24-7 podcast.

 No, he's saying he's not all performance.

-He can't The what what uh any number of ways of interpreting this.
+Any number of ways of interpreting this.

 But to go out there and tell these guys, look, everything's okay.

-I just I can't do it every day.
+I just, I can't do it every day.

-What is he acting every day and he goofed up at the debate?
+What is he acting every day?

-Every day's an act with the debates, the real Obama and uh oh.
+Every day's an act with the debates, the real Obama, and uh-oh.

 That's what a lot of them are afraid of.